ESO Astronomical Glossary - S

 A solar mass is the amount of mass in our Sun; it is also the unit in which the masses of other stars, galaxies, and other large celestial bodies are expressed.
 The solar mass is 1.99 x 1030 kg, which is about 330,000 times the Earth's mass.

-A small but very distinctive .
+A small but very distinctive constellation in the southern sky.
 The Southern Cross inspired many ancient cultures because of it prominence in the night sky.
 The VLT third Unit Telescope is named after the Southern Cross in the Mapuche language, "Melipal".

 System whereby stars are classified according to features in their spectra.
 The most common system is called the MK system, after astronomers Morgan and Keenan who devised the system in 1943.
 The basic framework of the MK system is that each star is classified using a letter to indicate its temperature, a number from 0 to 9 to further subdivide the temperature scale, and a roman numeral to describe its luminosity class.
 The letter sequence in order of descending temperature is O-B-A-F-G-K-M. Further classes have also been devised outside the traditional MK sequence, for example to describe cool brown dwarfs (classes L and T).The luminosity classes go from I (supergiant) to V (dwarf).
 The Sun has spectral type G2V.